 Close contacts are people who share the same breathing space for prolonged periods, typically household residents, but often include people at work, school, and places of recreation.
-The precise duration and degree of contact that constitutes risk vary because TB patients vary greatly in contagiousness.
-For patients who are highly contagious as evidenced by multiple family members with disease or positive skin tests, even relatively casual contacts (eg, passengers on the bus they ride) should be referred for skin testing and evaluation for latent infection; patients who do not infect any household contacts are less likely to infect casual contacts.
+The precise duration and degree of contact that constitute risk vary because patients with TB vary greatly in contagiousness.
+For patients who are highly contagious as evidenced by multiple family members with disease or positive skin tests, even relatively casual contacts (eg, passengers on the bus they ride) should be referred for skin testing and evaluation for latent infection Screening for TB Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more and preventive treatment Treatment of LTBI Tuberculosis is a chronic, progressive mycobacterial infection, often with an asymptomatic latent period following initial infection.
+Tuberculosis most commonly affects the lungs.
+Symptoms include... read more if needed.
+Patients who do not infect any household contacts are less likely to infect casual contacts.

 Adverse effects of isoniazid include rash, fever, and, rarely, anemia and agranulocytosis.
 INH causes asymptomatic, transient aminotransferase elevations in up to 20% of patients and clinical (usually reversible) hepatitis in about 1/1000.
-Clinical hepatitis occurs more often in patients > 35 yr, alcoholics, postpartum women, and patients with chronic liver disease.
-Monthly liver function testing is not recommended unless patients have risk factors for liver disease.
-Patients with unexplained fatigue, anorexia, nausea, vomiting, or jaundice may have hepatic toxicity; treatment is suspended and liver function tests are done.
+Clinical hepatitis occurs more often in patients > 35 years old, patients with alcohol use disorder, postpartum women, and patients with chronic liver disease.
+Monthly liver testing is not recommended unless patients have risk factors for liver disease.
+Patients with unexplained fatigue, anorexia, nausea, vomiting, or jaundice may have hepatic toxicity; treatment is suspended and liver tests are done.
 Those with symptoms and any significant aminotransferase elevation (or asymptomatic elevation > 5 times normal) by definition have hepatic toxicity, and INH is stopped.

-Peripheral neuropathy can result from INH-induced pyridoxine (vitamin B6) deficiency, most likely in pregnant or breastfeeding women, undernourished patients, patients with diabetes mellitus or HIV infection, alcoholics, patients with cancer or uremia, and the elderly.
+Peripheral neuropathy can result from INH-induced pyridoxine (vitamin B6) deficiency, most likely in pregnant or breastfeeding women, undernourished patients, patients with diabetes mellitus or HIV infection, patients with alcohol use disorder, patients with cancer or uremia, and older patients.
 A daily dose of pyridoxine 25 to 50 mg can prevent this complication, although pyridoxine is usually not needed in children and healthy young adults.

 INH delays hepatic metabolism of phenytoin, requiring dose reduction.
-It can also cause a violent reaction to disulfiram, a drug occasionally used for alcoholism.
+It can also cause a violent reaction to disulfiram, a drug occasionally used for alcohol use disorder.
 INH is safe during pregnancy.

-Rifampin (RIF), given orally, is bactericidal, is well-absorbed, penetrates well into cells and CSF, and acts rapidly.
+Rifampin (RIF), given orally, is bactericidal, is well-absorbed, penetrates well into cells and cerebrospinal fluid, and acts rapidly.
 It also eliminates dormant organisms in macrophages or caseous lesions that can cause late relapse.
 Thus, RIF should be used throughout the course of therapy.